AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/FAQ/FAQ about Alibaba Cloud Elasticsearch clusters.md

 ## After I update IK dictionaries, how do I apply the new dictionaries to existing data?

 You must perform a reindex operation.
 If indexes are configured with IK tokens, the new dictionaries apply only to new data in these indexes.
 If you want to apply the new dictionaries to all the data in these indexes, you must perform a reindex operation.
-For more information, see [Configure a remote reindex whitelist for an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Elasticsearch cluster configuration/Configure YML/Configure a remote reindex whitelist for an Elasticsearch cluster.md).
+For more information, see [Configure the YML file](/intl.en-US/Elasticsearch Instances Management/Elasticsearch cluster configuration/Configure the YML file.md).

 ## Is there a specific threshold for full GC?